merkede/podcast-website/content/projects/NEAS/index.md

 **Business perspective**

 NEAS Energy's Algorithmic Trading Solutions (ATS) team sought to acquire and manage energy generating assets that were often overlooked by larger energy companies due to their problems.
+By acquiring seemingly undesirable assets at scale with small profit margins, NEAS Energy could generate significant profits at scale.

 To achieve this strategy, they acquired a biogas asset with a faulty sensor and turned to Centrica's Data Science team to create a more accurate prediction model for the biogas fuel level.
 The resulting R package contained a model that detected anomalies and predicted future fuel levels, allowing NEAS Energy to sell the generated power at optimal spot prices using the Lebrade trading algorithm.

-By acquiring seemingly undesirable assets at scale with small profit margins, NEAS Energy could generate significant profits when aggregated.
-This project resulted in a net profit of 10k for NEAS Energy's ATS team and the development of a universal forecasting package that could be scaled across multiple biogas assets, providing long-term value for the company.

 **Customers perspective**